Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 Kyrie duck-nodded.
 "Watching them work has been amazing.
-We have tunneling machines, but they don't work like this, and the process of excavation isn't quite as well...thought out."
+We have tunneling machines, but they don't work like this, and the process of excavation isn't quite as well... thought out."
 For the Sisters that had experience doing excavation and mining, watching the human boring machines had been an exercise in figurative head-slapping.
-It wasn't what was being done, it was the thought process that put it into practice that made Human ingenuity so...so *frustratingly* obvious in hindsight.
+It wasn't what was being done, it was the thought process that put it into practice that made Human ingenuity so... so *frustratingly* obvious in hindsight.

 "Your Sisters have been *amazing* at this, though, I gotta tell you.
 Sister